chrisjhill/MVC/README.md

  * Store (APC, Cookie, Memcache(d), Request, and Session)

 ## Testing
-This project contains a PHPUnit test suite with 64 tests and 194 assertions.
+This project contains a PHPUnit test suite with 64 tests and 194 assertions (all passing).

 ---